itsays-zqc/my-website/docs/test/v2_core/5Mornitor.md

 ## 5.6 Band monitor

-Add a band monitor to current project.
+Integrate a band monitor into the current project.

 ```python
 add(